vedesh1337/mg_winter_castle_partii-Global-stripper/README.md

 # mg_winter_castle_partii-Global-stripper
 mg_winter_castle_patrii global stripper
+This stripper is designed mainly for owners of Zombie Escape servers, for a stable game.
+All changes have been checked on the first version of the map, if you have the second version, then put this stripper at your own risk
 - All text messages have been translated to vscripts
 - Added trigger_hurt to the start room
 - Added support for players up to 64 pieces